binance/binance-spot-api-docs/testnet/fix-api.md

 ### Order Entry Messages

+> [!NOTE]
-**Note: The messages below can only be used for the FIX Order Entry and FIX Drop Copy Sessions.**
+> The messages below can only be used for the FIX Order Entry and FIX Drop Copy Sessions.

 <a id="newordersingle"></a>